 The blue sky continued and the ferry crossing was calm and showed the Paps of Jura, with their dusting of snow, off really well.
 Although the air was bitterly cold I couldn’t help but stay outside and admire the view.

 Arriving at Port Askaig we were soon off for our first glimpse of Islay life, with Ann regaling us with stories of her family holidays here as a child.
 It quickly becomes apparent why our tour guide has this life long love for this hebridean gem.

 If you Google “Hebridean Beaches” you will be smacked in the face (not literally) with images of Luskentyre or Scarista; white sands and turquoise waters that rival the Caribbean but I think Islay can definitely hold it’s own.
 Admittedly, the weather wasn’t very kind to us when we went to Machir Bay but with the sand dunes and a 2km white sandy beach stretching out before us we could see it’s potential.
 I am one of those people who enjoys going to the beach in winter to get a bit wind swept but this was something else; totally exposed to the wilds of the Atlantic Ocean and from here next stop west is the Canadian province of Newfoundland and Labrador!
 The colours of the water, clouds and sky still looked like an artist’s canvas, so imagine what it would look like on a sunny day.

-We also paid a short visit to one of the coves at Ardnave before being pelted with some of the most painful rain I have ever experienced.
+Our guided tour of Islay, also took us to one of the coves at Ardnave before being pelted with some of the most painful rain I have ever experienced.
 Again, it looks really pretty but on this occasion we didn’t get to see it in all it’s glory.
 This area is home to otters and seals and would make a great wildlife lookout when given the right weather.